KSEV

 KSEV (700 AM) is a commercial radio station, licensed to Tomball, Texas, and serving Greater Houston.
 It broadcasts a talk radio format and is owned by Texas Lieutenant Governor Dan Patrick.
 (Patrick is not related to sports radio and TV host Dan Patrick.)
 The studios and offices are on Katy Freeway (I-10) in Houston.

 AM 700 is a clear-channel frequency reserved for WLW in Cincinnati, a Class A, 50,000-watt station.
-While KSEV operates with 15,000 watts by day, it must reduce power at night to 1,000 watts to avoid interference.
+While KSEV operates with 1,900 watts by day, it must reduce power at night to 4 watts to avoid interference.
 It uses a directional antenna with a three-tower array.
 The transmitter is off Farm to Market Road 2978 in The Woodlands, Texas.
 There are only 13 other stations in the United States that broadcast on 700 kHz.

 Programming

 On weekdays, KSEV features local hosts in the morning and afternoon drive times, with paid brokered programming in middays and syndicated conservative talk shows heard the rest of the day.
-Chris Salcedo hosts the wake-up show, while Chris X. Blayney hosts afternoons.
-Syndicated programs include The Brian Kilmeade Show, The Dana Loesch Show, The Joe Pags Show and Red Eye Radio.
+Chris Salcedo hosts the wake-up show, while Chris X. Blayney hosts afternoons and Craig Collins hosts early evenings.
+Syndicated programs include The Brian Kilmeade Show, Guy Benson, The Joe Pags Show and Red Eye Radio.
 On weekends, KSEV carries programs about money, health, lifestyle, food, cigars, home repair and gardening.
-Weekend syndicated hosts include Guy Benson and Rich Valdes.
+Weekend syndicated hosts include Rich Valdes and Joe Concha.
 Most hours begin with an update from Townhall News.

-The station's primary competitors are two well-established talk stations, both owned by iHeartMedia, AM 740 KTRH and AM 950 KPRC, as well as Salem Media talk radio outlet AM 1070 KNTH and independently-owned AM 920 KYST.
+The station's primary competitors are two well-established talk stations, both owned by iHeartMedia, KTRH and KPRC, as well as Salem Media talk radio outlet KNTH and independently-owned KYST.